MATRIX vs. Moodle

 MATRIX Business portal

-The Moodle interface is somewhat old-fashioned and clunky compared with what is expected of modern web applications.
-Although the Moodle UI can be customized, most Moodle sites tend to be dry and uninspiring.
-The Moodle UI is even harder to use from a mobile phone, and doesn't seem to use modern UI practices to adjust well to smaller devices.
+Outdated design: The Moodle interface is somewhat old-fashioned and clunky compared with what is expected of modern web applications.
+Although the Moodle UI can be customized, most Moodle sites tend to be dry, text-heavy, and uninspiring.

-Moodle can be downloaded and self-hosted, or hosted and supported using a company such as Moodlerooms.
+Moodle can be downloaded for free, it can be self-hosted or hosted by a 3rd party company such as Moodlerooms.
 Here is an analysis of the cost of each option:

 Self-hosted for small businesses

-You can run a few hundred learners on a single server and single database, as long as you don't mind the possibility of outages if the server fails or occurs outside of normal business hours.
-A small business configuration can often be installed and administered by an IT enthusiast, so the cost is based on the price of the server, backups, and the IT person's hours.
+You can run a few hundred learners on a single server and single database if you don't mind the possibility of outages if the server fails or occurs outside of normal business hours.
+A small-business configuration can often be installed and administered by an IT enthusiast, so the running cost won’t be that high considering that just one FTE is needed to keep the system running.

 Self-hosted for large businesses